oauth-wg/oauth-selective-disclosure-jwt/main.md

 # Data Formats

-This section defines data formats of SD-JWT that contains hashes of the salted claim values and SD-JWT Salt/Value Container that contains the mapping of the plain-text claim values and the salt values.
+This section defines a data format for SD-JWTs (containing hashes of the salted claim values) and for SD-JWT Salt/Value Containers (containing the mapping of the plain-text claim values and the salt values).

 ## SD-JWT Format

-An SD-JWT is a JWT that is optionally signed using the issuer's private key and contains following claims as payload.
+An SD-JWT is a JWT that is optionally signed using the issuer's private key.

 ### Payload

-Payload of SD-JWT can consist of the following claims.
+The payload of an SD-JWT can consist of the following claims.

 #### Selectively Disclosable Claims

-SD-JWT MUST include hashes of the salted claim values that are included by the issuer under the property `_sd`.
+An SD-JWT MUST include hashes of the salted claim values that are included by the issuer under the property `_sd`.

-Issuer MUST choose a unique salt value for each claim value.
+The issuer MUST choose a unique salt value for each claim value.
 Each salt value MUST contain at least 128 bits of pseudorandom data, making it hard for an attacker to guess.
 The salt value MUST then be encoded as a string.
-It is RECOMMENDED to BASE64URL encode at least 16 pseudorandom bytes.
+It is RECOMMENDED to base64url encode at least 16 pseudorandom bytes.

-Issuer MUST build the hashes by hashing over a string that is formed by JSON-encoding an ordered array containing the salt and the claim value, e.g.: `["6qMQvRL5haj","Peter"]`.
+The issuer MUST build the hashes by hashing over a string that is formed by JSON-encoding an ordered array containing the salt and the claim value, e.g.:
-The hash value is then BASE64URL-encoded.
+`["6qMQvRL5haj","Peter"]`.
+The hash value is then base64url-encoded.
 Note that the precise JSON encoding can vary, and therefore, the JSON encodings MUST be sent to the holder along with the SD-JWT, as described below.

-`_sd` object can be a 'flat' object, directly containing all claim names and hashed claim values without any deeper structure. `_sd` object can also be a 'structured' object, where some claims and their respective hashes are contained in places deeper in the structure.
+The `_sd` object can be a 'flat' object, directly containing all claim names and hashed claim values without any deeper structure.
+The `_sd` object can also be a 'structured' object, where some claims and their respective hashes are contained in places deeper in the structure.
 It is up to the issuer to decide how to structure the representation such that it is suitable for the use case.
 Examples